MicrosoftDocs/Viva/Viva/glint/setup/manage-general-settings.md

 ## Set up the Reporting section

 Choose attributes and hierarchies to show in reporting and select benchmark comparisons.
-You will also indicate permissions and thresholds for viewing feedback.
+Also indicate permissions and thresholds for viewing feedback.

 >[!NOTE]
 > This section is not applicable to 360 Feedback programs.